Maximiliam999/RPSLS-game/README.md

         - There are 6 functions in this file.
         - Largest function has 13 statments in it, while the median is 12.
         - The most complex function has a cyclomatic complexity value of 6 while the median is 4.

+## Deployment

+- This site was deployed to GitHub pages by following these steps.
+    - Go to GitHub repository and then click the settings tab.
+    - Then click pages and go to branch and select main.
+    - Wait for a bit and a link to your  website will be provided at the top of the page.
+The link can be found here:
+## Credits

+- Content
+    - The code for restarting the game is taken from https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Track_the_score_and_win

+- Media
+    - The icons were taken from https://fontawesome.com/icons
+    - And the font was taken from https://fonts.google.com/